guitareren/pomodorotimer/README.md

 - **Theme switcher** (Light / Dark mode)
 - **Pomodoro count tracking** (saved in local storage)
 - Modern UI with styled buttons and inputs
+- Real‑time timer using `Date.now()` (continues accurately even if the device screen is turned off or the browser tab is inactive)

 ---